Open-Attestation/oa-verify/README.md

 ### Listening to individual verification method

-The `verify` function has an option to listen to individual verification methods.
-It might be useful if you want, for instance, to provide individual loader on your UI.
+The `verify` function provides an option to listen to individual verification methods.
+It might be useful if you want, for instance, to provide individual loaders on your UI.

 ```ts
 // index.ts